Jun

 @nwillis - Yes but I have no code samples.

 the sample project works as is in debug mode but I cannot connect to the RIA service after I publish it: "Unable to load data.
-Please check your network connections and try loading again"
+Please check your network connections and try loading again"in the publish menu there's nothing specified for the FileDomainServiceData connection.
+Do I need to enter some kind of connection string for it to work after getting published?

 THANKS